ices-eg/wg_WGEEL/Misc/wkeelmigration/readme.md

 # LANDINGS

 ### ES
 ES_Anda was missing, I have add it.
-(No data before 2009 and forbidden later)
+(No data before 2009 and forbidden later).
+In ES_Murc there is monthly data from 2002 on.
+For 2000 and 2001 data for the whole year has been provided.
+I have leave it.

+### FI
+Total Landings for the whole country (EMU).
+No editing

 ### GB
 * data for lough neagh not reported monthly -> Derek will provide monthly data for Y after Jan 20th